SkyTemple/eos-move-effects/readme.md

-# EoS Move Effects
+# EoS Move/Item Effects

-This is a kind-of framework to code your own move effects for the game Pokémon Mystery Dungeon: Explorers of Sky.
+This is a kind-of framework to code your own move and item effects for the game Pokémon Mystery Dungeon: Explorers of Sky.

 Currently, only the US and EU versions are supported.

 This only provides support for creating ASM code for custom effects, not for injecting it into the rom.

-Move effects code injection may be available soon.
+Move/Item effects code injection may be available soon.

 # Disclaimer